- Nix 67.2%

 gaming.nix |

-Steam, Gamemode, Discord, MangoHUD, powertop | Import to enable |
+Steam, Gamemode, Discord, MangoHUD | Import to enable |

-ai-tools.nix |
+ai-agents.nix |

-ai-development.nix |
+ai-desktop.nix |

-Import to enable |
+AI agents + OpenCode desktop configuration | Import to enable |

 maker.nix |